XIIIXIIXIXI/ExternalRPM/README.md

 The overlay is designed to be non-intrusive, appearing only when the game process is open, and it operates externally to the game.

 # Technologies used
-* SharpDX: SharpDX is a managed wrapper for DirectX and is used for graphics rendering
+* SharpDX: SharpDX is a managed wrapper for DirectX and is used for graphics rendering.
 * Memory Reading: Interacting the the program's memory to read values and track in-game information.
 * Double Buffering: A technique to improve drawing performance and prevent flickering when updating the overlay's content.
 * Windows API: The application utilizes Windows API functions to read process memory and manipulate window behavior.
-* Windows Forms: The graphical user interface that creates the overlay window
+* Windows Forms: The graphical user interface that creates the overlay window.
+* Reverse Engineering (Ida & Reclass).
-* Threads
+* Threads.
 * .NET Framework.

 # Event-Driven Architecture with Separation of UI and Logic